To Build or Buy: The Software Dilemma Businesses Face

 There is no question that there is a lot to consider when deciding between purchasing and designing your custom software.
 However, by considering the points discussed, you’ll make sure you're making the right choice for your business, which will help it achieve long-term sustainable growth.

-When it comes to equipping your business with the right software, the decision to build a custom solution or buy an off-the-shelf product can feel like a high-stakes choice.
-Critical factors — budget, timelines, technical expertise, and long-term goals — help you navigate this pivotal decision and align your software strategy with your business objectives.
+When equipping your business with the right software, the decision to build a custom solution or buy an off-the-shelf product can feel like a high-stakes choice.
+Owners must evaluate critical factors — budget, timelines, technical expertise, and long-term goals — to navigate this pivotal decision and ensure their software strategy aligns with business objectives.